Your body is beautiful right now, no matter what. Do you believe that? If you are like a lot of people, you probably don’t.

 Mean Conversations in Our Head

-Your body is beautiful right now, no matter what because your body is a record of your amazing unique life—a life full of both really difficult and wonderful things.
+Your body is beautiful right now, no matter what because your body is a record of your amazing unique life.
 Your body is the record of the bike rides you went on when you were little and the scars you received from falling off your bike.
-Your body is a record of the beautiful food you have eaten and the times you were feeling scared and overwhelmed and ate extra food in an attempt to soothe or protect yourself from people or the world around you.
+It is a record of the beautiful food you have eaten.
+And it is the record of the times you were feeling scared and overwhelmed and ate extra food in an attempt to soothe or protect yourself.

 Your body is a record of the love you have made and the love you’ve lost.
-It is a record the times when you treated yourself well and times when you’ve treated yourself less than kindly because you didn’t know how to do better.
-Your body is a record of the pregnancies, miscarriages, and births you have experienced and the car accidents you suffered.
+It is a record of the times when you treated yourself well and times when you’ve treated yourself less than kindly because you didn’t know how to do better.
+And it is a record of the pregnancies, miscarriages, and births you have experienced and the car accidents you suffered.

-Your body is a record of your decision not to have children, and your body is a record of the late nights you stayed up studying or the nights you stayed up talking to friends who needed your help.
-Your body is both an amazing, unique landscape and a fascinating historical record.
-There is no other landscape and historical record like it.
-That is why you are beautiful right now, no matter what.
-It is your landscape.
-It is your record.
+Your body is a record of your decision not to have children.
+And it is a record of the late nights you stayed up studying or the nights you stayed up talking to friends who needed your help.

 The purpose of our bodies is to allow us to live our unique life and to give us feedback about that life.
 Our bodies are not for the purpose of living up to arbitrary and unrealistic media standards of what our bodies should look like.
-The purpose of our bodies is to fully express themselves in their radical originality, even if they look quite different from everyone else.
-Remember, your body is an amazing landscape, and the amazing thing about landscapes is their variety and originality.
+The purpose of our bodies is to fully express themselves in their radical originality.
+An that is true even if they look quite different from everyone else.
+Remember, your body is an amazing landscape.
+And the amazing thing about landscapes is their variety and originality.